 |Transforming growth factors (TGF-B2 and B3)||Stimulate collagen secretion|

-Human growth factors are messengers designed to be received or “heard” by specific receptor sites – the “ears” on the surface of skin cells.
-The main task of human growth factors is to cause cell division and multiplication.
-For example transforming growth factor (TGF) stimulates collagen production and epidermal growth factor stimulates skin-cell production.
+Human growth factors are messengers received by specific receptor sites on the surface of skin cells stimulating cell division and multiplication.
+For example, transforming growth factor (TGF) stimulates collagen production and epidermal growth factor stimulates skin-cell production.

 Most of the research on human growth factors for skin has looked primarily at the issue of wound healing, and at short-term use.
-Much remains unknown at this time, especially in terms of long-term risk or stability, when growth factors are used in cosmetics and applied to skin.
+Much remains unknown at this time, especially regarding long-term risk or stability, when growth factors are used in cosmetics and applied to the skin.
 Well-controlled clinical studies are lacking.

 Current concerns about using growth factors for cosmetic purposes include: